dsaidgovsg/vigilantgantry/README.md

 VigilantGantry is useful for automating high traffic volume sites screening in detection of symptomatic COVID-19 cases.
 It aids ground staff to stay vigilant against COVID-19.

-We are releasing the face segmentation algorithms that the VigilantGantry uses to identify potential missed out causes by current thermal systems (due to occlusion from fringe, cap, head-gear).
+We are releasing the face segmentation algorithm that the VigilantGantry uses to identify potential missed out causes by current thermal systems (due to occlusion from fringe, cap, head-gear).

 ## Trial at NUS